iric-soft/km/README.rst

 Count table:
 ------------

-We recommand these parameters to create the count table with jellyfish.
+For your studies, we use these parameters to create count tables with jellyfish.

 .. code:: shell